abhchand/react-select-or-create/README.md

 The above example renders a simple dropdown, but it's probably not very useful since by default it doesn't do anything when an item is clicked or created.

-We can further specify what should happen on click or on create:
+We can specify this behavior with the `onSelect` and `onCreate` function handlers:

 ```js
 import ReactSelectOrCreate from 'react-select-or-create';